Who Is Patti Smith?

 Smith took up with a young artist named Robert Mapplethorpe, and although their romantic involvement ended when he discovered his homosexuality, Smith and Mapplethorpe maintained a close friendship and artistic partnership for many years to come.

 Choosing performance poetry as her favored artistic medium, Smith gave her first public reading on February 10, 1971, at St. Mark's Church in the Bowery.
-The now legendary reading, with guitar accompaniment from Lenny Kaye, introduced Smith as an up-and-coming figure in the New York arts circle.
+The now-legendary reading, with guitar accompaniment from Lenny Kaye, introduced Smith as an up-and-coming figure in the New York art circle.
 Later the same year, she further raised her profile by co-authoring and co-starring with Sam Shepard in his semiautobiographical play Cowboy Mouth.

 Over the next several years, Smith dedicated herself to writing.
-In 1972, she published her first book of poetry, Seventh Heaven, earning flattering reviews but selling few copies.
+In 1972, she published her first book of poetry, Seventh Heaven, which earned flattering reviews but sold few copies.
 Two further collections, Early Morning Dream (1972) and Witt (1973), received similarly high praise.
 At the same time, Smith also wrote music journalism for magazines such as Creem and Rolling Stone.

 'Horses' and the Birth of Punk Rock